chrjoh/cert-helper/README.md

 This library provides a set of utility functions to simplify common tasks such as:

 - Creating self-signed or CA-signed certificates
-- Generating RSA, ECDSA,or Ed25519 private keys
+- Generating RSA, ECDSA,or Ed25519 private keys, note that Ed25519 do not require any hash variant
 - Creating Certificate Signing Requests (CSRs)
 - Signing certificates from CSRs using a CA certificate and key
 - Reading and writing certificates, keys, and CSRs in PEM format